ribeirohugo/go_middlewares/README.md

 [Loki](pkg/loki) is a middleware responsible for logging HTTP request data to a Loki server.
 It captures essential request details such as the request method, URL, and remote address, ensuring structured logging for better observability and debugging.

+## 1.6.
+Tracing Middleware
+[Tracing](pkg/tracing) middleware is responsible for instrumenting HTTP requests with OpenTelemetry tracing.
+It captures key request details, such as the request method, URL, and remote address, allowing for distributed tracing and improved observability.
+By integrating with OpenTelemetry, this middleware helps track request flows across services, making it easier to debug performance bottlenecks and failures.